-Dynamic nuclear polarization describes a set of mechanisms by which nuclear non-Boltzmann magnetization is created (for a recent review see (Corzilius, 2020)).
-So far, it works best for solid-state NMR and especially polarisation transfer via the cross-effect using biradicals as polarisers has progressed from the proof-of-concept stage to numerous applications.
-265 Enhancements of up to 150-fold have been reported on complex systems such as GPCRs (Joedicke et al., 2018) or ribosome nascent chain complexes (Schulte et al., 2020).
+Dynamic nuclear polarisation describes a set of mechanisms by which nuclear non-Boltzmann magnetisation is created (for a recent review, see Corzilius, 2020).
+So far, it works best for solid-state NMR, and especially polarisation transfer via the cross-effect using biradicals as polarisers has progressed from the proof-of-concept stage to numerous applications.
+Enhancements of up to 150-fold have been reported on complex systems such as GPCRs (Joedicke et al., 2018) or ribosome nascent chain complexes (Schulte et al., 2020).
 This significant boost in sensitivity can be highly beneficial for real-time NMR applications.
 However, a sufficiently long electron relaxation for an efficient polarisation transfer to the nuclei is required, which has to be obtained under cryogenic conditions.
-Therefore, DNP-enhanced solid-state NMR experiments are usually performed around 100 K or even below making them less compatible with real-time studies but offering great opportunities for cryotrapping of intermediate protein states.
-First attempts, initially without the help of DNP, date back to 1994 (Ramilo et al., 1994).
-Recently, remarkable progress has been achieved by combining rapid mixing/freeze quenching with DNP by which a time-resolution in the ms-range could be achieved (Jeon et al., 2019).
-Another possibility is cryotrapping of light-induced photoreceptor intermediates under DNP conditions, which is briefly addressed below.
+Therefore, DNP-enhanced solid-state NMR experiments are usually performed around 100 K or even below, making them less compatible with real-time studies but offering great opportunities for cryotrapping of intermediate protein states.
+The first attempts, initially without the help of DNP, date back to 1994 (Ramilo et al., 1994).
+Recently, remarkable progress has been achieved by combining rapid mixing and freeze quenching with DNP by which a time resolution in the millisecond range could be achieved (Jeon et al., 2019).
+Another possibility is cryotrapping of lightinduced photoreceptor intermediates under DNP conditions, which is briefly addressed below.

-3.2 Dissolution-DNP - Hyperpolarization
+3.2 Dissolution DNP - hyperpolarisation

-- 275 The application of DNP enhancement schemes employing direct microwave irradiation and use of polarizing agents is limited in liquid state NMR.
-Due to the large dielectric losses in water, the sample volume is usually limited to nanolitre range.
-However, polarization of the solvent in solid-state followed by rapid heating and injection e.g. of polarized solvent can be utilized for signal enhancement in real-time NMR measurements of biomolecules.
-It has been first demonstrated by Ardenkjær-Larsen (Ardenkjær-Larsen et al., 2003) and used for example to enhance the sensitivity of C detected in vivo metabolic MRI (Kurhanewicz et al., 2019) and later developed by the Frydman group for biomolecules. - The solvent water, in a pellet form, is hyperpolarized at low temperature in a hyperpolarizer.
+The application of DNP enhancement schemes employing direct microwave irradiation and use of polarising agents is limited in liquid-state NMR.
+Due to the large dielectric losses in water, the sample volume is usually limited to the nanolitre range.
+However, polarisation of the solvent in the solid state followed by rapid heating and injection e.g. of polarised solvent can be utilised for signal enhancement in real-time NMR measurements of biomolecules.
+It was first demonstrated by Ardenkjær-Larsen (Ardenkjær-Larsen et al., 2003) and used for example to enhance the sensitivity of C-detected in vivo metabolic MRI (Kurhanewicz et al., 2019) and later developed by the Frydman group for biomolecules.

+The solvent water, in a pellet form, is hyperpolarised at low temperature in a hyperpolariser.
 The pellet is heated to liquid state by flushing with hot solvent.
-The commercially available Hypersense (Oxford Instruments Plc) instrument uses 3-4 ml of hot water while the Frydman group has developed an elegant method to reduce the dilution factor that also extracts the radical agent, using hot non-polar solvents (Harris et al., 2011).
-The latter has the advantage of removing the polarizing - agent which would cause line broadening.
-The polarized solvent is then injected (~2 sec) into the sample already placed inside the spectrometer.
+The commercially available Hypersense (Oxford Instruments Plc) instrument uses 3-4 mL of hot water, while the Frydman group has developed an elegant method to reduce the dilution factor that also extracts the radical agent, using hot non-polar solvents (Harris et al., 2011).
+The latter has the advantage of removing the polarising agent which would cause line broadening.
+The polarised solvent is then injected ( $\sim 2$ s) into the sample already placed inside the spectrometer.

 This method has been demonstrated on the intrinsically disordered protein $p27^{Kip1}$ , which refolds upon interaction with Cdk2/cyclin (Ragavan et al., 2017).
-Direct polarization of $p27^{Kip1}$ in deuterated form was used to increase T1 relaxation time.
-The group of Hilty was the first to demonstrate the applicability of dissolution-DNP to folding experiments (Chen et al.,
+Direct polarisation of $p27^{Kip1}$ in deuterated form was used to increase $T_1$ relaxation time.

-2013).
-In this application, the ribosomal protein L23 was hyperpolarized and subsequently injected to folding buffer of higher pH and folding is monitored by C 1D spectra.
+The group of Hilty was the first to demonstrate the applicability of dissolution DNP to folding experiments (Chen et al., 2013).
+In this application, the ribosomal protein L23 was hyperpolarised and subsequently injected to a folding buffer of higher pH, and folding is monitored by $^{13}$ C 1D spectra.